ISO 9000 Certification Requirements: What Businesses Actually Need to Know

 Step 5: Certification Issued

-If compliant, you receive certification valid for three years, with annual surveillance audits.
+If compliant, certification is issued for three years, with annual surveillance audits conducted by an accredited ISO 9001 Certification Body.

 How Long Does ISO 9000 Certification Take?